sandiegopython/test-driven-django-development/tutorials/01-getting-started.rst

 those apps' ``models.py`` files.

 Later in this workshop, we will create models specific to the blog we are writing.
-These models will hold data like blog posts and comments on blog posts.
+These models will hold data like blog entries and comments on blog entries.

 ..
 HINT::
     SQLite is a self-contained database engine.
 It is inappropriate for a